CALCULATION of EMPIRICAL FORMULA

 Spotted any careless error?
 EMAIL query?comment or request a type of GCSE calculation not covered?

-Self-assessment Quizzes: type in answer click me for QUIZ!for F and H or multiple choice click me for QUIZ!for F and H
+Self-assessment Quizzes: type in answer for F and H or multiple choice for F and H

-study examples carefully5.
-Empirical formula and formula mass from reacting masses (easy start, no moles!)study examples carefully
+5. Empirical formula and formula mass from reacting masses (easy start, no moles!)

 The EMPIRICAL FORMULA of a compound can be worked out by knowing the exact masses of the elements that combine to form a given mass of a compound.